 Is warm formula easier for baby to digest?
-This is a common question among parents who are planning to introduce formula to their babies.
+This is a common question among parents who are planning to introduce formula due to lack of enough breast milk supply or when going back to work.

 Some babies prefer warm milk while others like it cold or at room temperature.
 My babies have always loved warm milk from the start but that’s because it never crossed my mind that babies can take cold formula.